martinResearch/puzzleAI/README.md

 we can learn a DNF using a decisionlist (from artificial intelligence a modern approach).
 Maybe we could reuse code from https://github.com/aimacode/aima-python/blob/master/learning.py.
-Maybe we could learn rules using inductive logic programming?(see the *artificial inelligence a modern approach* book)
+Maybe we could learn rules using inductive logic programming?(see the *artificial intelligence a modern approach* book)

 ## Solving the problem with learnt rules